JMU Selected to Compete in Outdoor Campus Challenge

 - Expedition Denali Event: NOLS sponsored the historic first all African American attempt on Denali in the summer of 2013, and trip members have visited JMU twice in the past.
 Another visit from a trip member will be scheduled for an educational presentation and adventure trip.

 - Outdoor Festival Weekend: UREC will offer a variety of free outdoor trips (rock climbing, whitewater kayaking, backpacking, cycling, etc.) as well as free gear rentals from our Equipment Center.
-The final event will be ia screening of an outdoor film at University Park where winners will be announced and prizes awarded for participation in the challenges.

 About the Outdoor Foundation & Outdoor Nation